 Photo credit: John Wollwerth/ Shutterstock.com

-Golf is a sport that promotes sociability; golfers often team up in pairs or play with up to 3 other individuals.
+Golf is a sport that promotes sociability; golfers often team up in pairs or play with up to 3 other individuals (discussing everything from friends and family to golf clubs and bags).
 This provides individuals with the opportunity to meet others, make friends and enhance relationships and avoid feelings of isolation and loneliness.

 The World Health Organisation found that positive interpersonal interactions and social participation are crucial protective factors from developing mental health problems.
 Additionally, relaxing outdoors and interacting with people is reported to reduce your stress levels – this keeps blood pressure at normal limits and reduces the risk of a stroke.

 The Killingsworth and Gilbert study found that when people’s minds were constantly wandering, they reported a feeling of being less happy.
 Being able to focus on the task at hand means the mind is engaged and less likely to drift to negative or stressful thoughts, making a round of golf the perfect way to unwind after a long day.

 Golf requires a tremendous amount of concentration – keeping an eye on where the hole is in relation to the ball, the amount of force required to hit the ball and getting the trajectory right to score that elusive hole in one.

 Although golf is seen as a moderate form of exercise, in an 18-hole game, golfers can walk more than 10,000 steps or around 5 miles – which quickly adds up over time!
 The distance walked is important as the NHS recommends at least 150 minutes of moderate activity a week – in the case of golf, this is easily achieved in a single round.